VeerajRatrikar/logo/README.md

-This repo contains the logos required for the shppt
+This repo contains the logos of tech stack